alexblunck/ABSaveSystem/README.md

 ```objective-c
 #import "ABSaveSystem.h"
 ```
-All data is saved into a binary file named <appname>.abss, in the Documents directory on iOS or the "Application Support/<appname>" directory on OS X.
+All data is saved into a binary file named appname.abss, in the Documents directory on iOS or the "Application Support/appname>" directory on OS X.

 ###Save
 ```objective-c